 I learned the system about one year ago, about the same time that I learned that I was a non-linear putter.
-If you haven’t read my post on “linear vs. non-linear putters,” I suggest that you do so now, because this post assumes you have a basic understanding of this topic.
+If you haven’t read my post on linear vs. non-linear putters, I suggest that you do so now, because this post assumes you have a basic understanding of this topic.
 Anyways, I noticed several of my buddies using the system, and was eager to join the fun.
 I took a short course from a certified Aimpoint Express instructor whom I knew and immediately started practicing.

 We’ve all been tricked by those subtle breaks every once in a while, and have wished there was a way to overcome this.
 With Aimpoint Express, no matter who you are, you will be able to correctly read greens with a sufficient amount of practice.
 I love the system because it finally allows the average golfer to read greens like the pros, without years and years of experience.
 The only requirement is an adequate amount of practice calibrating your brain to recognize different slope percentages with your feet.

-Before diving in to the technicalities, let’s take a look at the benefits of the Aimpoint Express System:
+Before diving in to the technicalities, let’s take a look at the benefits of the Aimpoint Express System.

 I’m a big proponent of learning things from the people that are achieving the results you want to achieve, so naturally, I was pleased to hear that Aimpoint Express is popular on the professional golf tours.
-If the best golfers in the world are using this method, it is surely an effective green reading system for those who do choose to practice it and use it.
-When Adam Scott won the 2013 Masters with this green reading system, I was sold!
+Not only is it accepted on tour, a major champion golfer, Adam Scott, has used this system en-route to a Green Jacket.

 So how does Aimpoint Express Work?

 Disclaimer: I am not affiliated with AimpointGolf and am not a certified Aimpoint instructor.

 I am not legally entitled to write a full tutorial on how to use the Aimpoint Express system, but my intention is to explain it in just enough detail for you to determine if it is right for you.